 My Holy-Grail Moisturizer for Dry Skin Is Surprisingly Found at the Drugstore

-As someone prone to dry skin, I've got to say that there are a lot of ups and downs when dealing with it.
+As someone prone to dry skin, I must say that there are a lot of ups and downs when dealing with it.
 On top of my dry, sometimes sensitive skin, I have the pleasure of dealing with eczema.
 What can I say?
 It keeps things exciting.
 If you have any of the above skin issues, I'm sure you can relate.

-Right now, I'm going through an "up" phase because the eczema on my hands and body is not flaring up, my face isn't dry and peeling, and my skin feels way soft.
+Right now, I'm going through an "up" phase because the eczema on my hands and body is not flaring up, my face isn't dry and peeling, and my skin feels way softer.
 We're having a good moment.
-But I'm not trying to brag too much, because today I'm going to tell you about my absolute favorite moisturizer to use during the times my skin is ultra parched.
+That said, I'm not trying to brag too much, because today I'm going to tell you about my absolute favorite moisturizer to use when my skin is ultra parched.
 And guess what?
 It can be found at the drugstore.

 Board-certified dermatologist Hadley King, MD, has a similar outlook.
 "A moisturizer does not have to be expensive or fancy to be well formulated—I agree that there are some excellent drugstore moisturizers!" she tellsBest Knockoff Luxury Clothing .